auth0/auth0-checkmate/README.md

 5. Click **“Authorize”** to complete setup.

-6. Optional: the following environment variables can be used to provide configurations
+6. Optional: the following environment variables can be used to provide a CI friendly configuration
    ```text
     AUTH0CHECKMATE_DISABLE_PDF_REPORTING=true|false
     AUTH0CHECKMATE_DOMAIN=your_domain